Australian Call Centre Award Rates for 2022

 In addition to the minimum award rates, employers also need to pay superannuation – essentially a fund to help provide financial support for retirement.

-The current rate for Superannuation in Australia is 11.0% with this to increase to 12% in 2025.
+The current rate for superannuation in Australia is 11.5%, and this will increase to 12% on 1 July 2025.

-In addition to the Employer having to make the compulsory contribution, employees are also encouraged to contribute additional funds and there are typically tax benefits in doing so.
+In addition to the employer having to make the compulsory contribution, employees are also encouraged to contribute additional funds, and there are typically tax benefits associated with doing so.

 Australian Contact Centre Classifications